 Sunday, December 2, 2001

 I was a Freshman in college the first time I really took notice of the Beatles.
 A lot of things were happening in my life, and I was going through a stretch of musical snobbery that drew me more toward classical, jazz and other “real” music.
-December of ’62 was the Cuban missile crisis, and I was so caught up in the thrills and confusion of a college campus a thousand miles from home — and so self-centered — I barely noticed that!
+December of ’62 was the Cuban missile crisis, and I was so caught up in the thrills and confusion of a college campus a thousand miles from home — and so self-centered — that I barely noticed that!
 And the long hair: you have to remember that I grew up in a small Southern town.
 Long hair?

 Well, that got my attention.
-Although it was a few years later when I realized that it was actually OK for me to enjoy popular music — at which time I became possibly the most belated Beatles fan of my generation — John, Paul, George and Ringo were part of the National Consciousness, and thus a part of practically everyone’s lives.
-A few years later, after the group broke up (!), we lost John, and along with him whatever vestiges of innocence that the murders of JFK, RFK and Dr. King might have left untouched.
+Although it was a few years later when I realized that it was actually OK for me to enjoy popular music — at which time I became possibly the most belated Beatles fan of my generation — John, Paul, George and Ringo were part of the National Consciousness and thus a part of practically everyone’s lives.
+A few years after the group broke up, we lost John, and along with him whatever vestiges of innocence that the murders of JFK, RFK and Dr. King might have left untouched.
 It was definitely time to grow up.